suryateja010/openshift-may-2024/Day1/README.md

 - supports only Docker Containerized Application workloads
 - it is easy to install and learn
 - it is not production grade, hence normally no company uses this in production
-- it is good for light-weight developer/qa setup
+- it is good for light-weight developer/qa setup or for learning Orchestration concepts

 ## Google kubernetes
 - aka K8s